“Once you have tasted the taste of the sky, you will forever look up” ~ Leonardo da Vinci.

 It’s not the end of the world if you can’t, the views will still blow you away, but it’s something to keep in mind for the best experience.

-Buy advance tickets
+Buy advance Shibuya Sky tickets

 There is a quota on how many people can enter during a certain time slot.
 As mentioned earlier, buy your tickets online in advance.
 This will also save you time queuing up to get in.
-Pre-order discounted Shibuya Sky tickets here.
+Pre-order discounted Shibuya Sky Tokyo tickets here.

 Know the sunset time

 During my first visit in early spring, the days were shorter and I arrived after dusk.
-While this visit was still absolutely worthwhile, I highly recommend checking the time of the sunset during your trip and head there 1.5 hours earlier.
+While this visit was still absolutely worthwhile, I highly recommend checking the time of the sunset during your trip and head there at least 1.5 hours earlier.
 Then you’ll see the best of both worlds – day and night!

 Be mindful when taking photos and videos